 Countdown Numbers Round: rules, strategy, and free play

 The Countdown Numbers Round (also called the 'numbers game') is the arithmetic puzzle from the UK Channel 4 game show.
 You're given six source numbers — a mix of small (1–10) and large (25, 50, 75, 100) — plus a 3-digit target.
-Combine the source numbers using +, −, ×, ÷ to reach the target.
+Combine the source numbers using +, −, ×, ÷ to reach the target exactly.
 Each source number can be used at most once.
-Hitting the exact target gives full points; getting within 10 still scores.
+In GridJoy, every generated puzzle guarantees the exact target is reachable — so there's always a path, and exact match is the only win condition.

 147255075TARGET35175 × 4 = 300300 + 50 = 350350 + 1 = 351